-A uniform retailer says she's been threatened with legal action for selling an Auckland school's uniforms without a supply contract.
+A uniform retailer says she's being threatened with legal action for selling an Auckland school's uniforms without a supply contract.

-Janet Igrisan, managing director of The Uniform Shoppe, received a letter this week from a legal representative of the Manurewa High School board threatening her with a High Court injunction if she did not stop selling the school's uniform.
+Janet Igrisan, managing director of The Uniform Shoppe, this week received a letter from a legal representative of the Manurewa High School board, threatening her with a High Court injunction if she did not stop selling the school's uniform in her store.

 Igrisan said she felt "bullied" by the board.